kenzym04/2d-array/README.md

 # 2d-array
-I cracked this www.hackerrank.com challenge
+I cracked this hackerrank challenge in 24 minutes (Above Distinction).
-Check the pdf file for the challenge and .java file for the source code
+Check the .java file for the source code and Download the pdf file find the problem.